 FY 2009-10 was one of the two higher years for reevaluation fees and we estimate depositing \$91,485 into it.
 Prior year deposits provide for this cyclical use. - Use of Data Acquisition System designation \$60,380 for upgrades. - Use of Retiree Health Subsidy \$174,500 to prefund the retiree health benefits over the next several years.
 The balance (\$1,180,900), earmarked by the Board in FY 2008-09, will be transferred into the APCD's 401(h) trust account at a an amount not to exceed 25% of its normal retirement costs in any given fiscal year.
 In addition, to help build the trust balance as quickly as possible, we will pay current retiree health benefit costs out of the APCD balance, as opposed to the trust balance.
 At some point the retiree health benefit will be pre-funded at 100% and allow the trust to assume full payment of the annual retiree health benefit costs in perpetuity.
-The FY 2009-10 trust deposit will be made from salary savings, preserving the Retiree Health Subsidy balance for future transfers. - Use of DMV 2\$ \$317,787 due to grant disbursement cycles. - Use of DMV 4\$ \$164,062 accumulated in prior fiscal years primarily to fund contracted professional services associated with our public outreach and community assistance programs. - Use of Operational Activities \$108,258 for one time expenditures, more specifically County Cost Allocation charges at \$60,858, Permit System upgrades for compliance activities at \$37,500, and laptops for inspector field use at \$9,900.
+The FY 2009-10 trust deposit will be made from salary savings, preserving the Retiree Health Subsidy balance for future transfers. - Use of DMV 2\$ \$317,787 due to grant disbursement cycles. - Use of DMV 4\$ \$164,062 accumulated in prior fiscal years primarily to fund contracted professional services associated with our public outreach and community assistance programs. - Use of Operational Activities \$258,258 for one time expenditures, more specifically non-pensionable, employee benefits subject to collective bargaining at \$150,000, County Cost Allocation charges at \$60,858, compliance database system upgrades at \$37,500, and laptops for inspector field use at \$9,900.